benshults22/knn/README.md

 # knn
-k Nearest Neighbor

-© Terence Johnson, 2025, all rights reserved.
-Copying in whole or in part for instructional purposes is allowed, with proper citation.
+k-Nearest Neighbor in Scikit-Learn

+Copyright © Terence Johnson, 2025
+This code is freely available for personal, educational, and non-commercial use, provided that appropriate credit is given to the original author.